phels23/Q-FLAIR/README.md

 # Q-FLAIR
-Code and data for the article: Jonas Jäger, Philipp Elsässer, and E. Torabian, "Quantum feature-map learning with reduced resource overhead"
+Code and data for the article: J. Jäger, P. Elsässer, and E. Torabian, "Quantum feature-map learning with reduced resource overhead"

 The learning of quantum features by Q-FLAIR was demonstrated for quantum neural networks and quantum support vector machines.
 The code for the quantum neural network may be found in 'QNN', that for the quantum support vector machines in 'QSVM'.